BenjaminT17/SBSP-With-Trip-Elimination-ChoiceSetGeneration/README.md

 ### reformatOBS.py
+**Purpose:** Change several headers and create new columns in order to be in compliance with requirements for following steps.
+The contents of this file will likely vary greatly based on the current survey contents.

+**Potential Adjustments to Make**
+* Create a column indicating if the passenger traversed his/her path in the 'AM' or 'PM'
+* Create/reformat column to indicate at what time the passenger was surveyed **in minutes past midnight**

 ### demandInputFileGeneration.py
+**Purpose:** This script creates the demand and zone Fast-Trips files.
+The demand file information is extracted from the on board survey while the zone file includes the origin and destination latitude and longitudes as identified by their respective TAZ identifier (OrigTAZ, DestTAZ).

-The following two files with the requisite headers and capitalization are produced.
-Origin, Destination, and zoneID are placeholder values in which an 'O' or a 'D' is appended to the front of the passenger ID.
+NOTE: Origin, Destination, and zoneID are placeholder values in which an 'O' or a 'D' is appended to the front of the passenger ID.
 For example, passenger ID 17 has origin TAz O17 and destination TAz D17.

 | Output File                |  Header 1   |  Header 2   |  Header 3 |  Header 4     |  Header 5  |  Header 6 | Header 7 | Header 8 |
 |:-------------------------- |:-----------:| :----------:|:--------:|:------:|:-----------:|:---------:|:-----:|:------------:|